Taking your practice on the road with you can be key to surviving long flights, bus rides, and road trips.

 You don’t have to worry about rolling the hotel room floor germs onto the top of the mat, where you rest your face in child’s pose.

-I actually their travel mat in two different colors, three of their prolite mats (as my main, daily use mat) and I live for their affordable eQua towels when I practice hot yoga.
+I actually have their EKO Superlite in two different colors, three of their prolite mats (as my main, daily use mat) and I like their affordable eQua towels when I practice hot yoga.

 Manduka is well-known for its quality, so it was a given that their travel mat was also going to be good quality yoga mat.
 Colors are simple but beautiful.

 Manduka mats are very grippy and smooth.
-You won’t slide around in warrior 2.
+You won’t slide around in warrior 2 but the mat can slip during vinyasa transitions.

 PSST!
 HEY!